Martian1337/API-Security/README.md

 # RestTest.py #

-The python script imports the requests module, which allows you to send HTTP requests from your Python code.
-It defines a list of HTTP methods (GET, POST, PUT, DELETE) and prompts the user to enter the URL of an API endpoint.
-It then defines the headers that will be sent with each request and a payload that will be sent with POST and PUT requests.
+This script sends HTTP requests to an API using the requests module.
+The user is prompted to enter the URL of the API endpoint, and the code sends a request using each of the HTTP methods in the methods list (GET, POST, PUT, and DELETE).

-The code then iterates over each method in the list and sends a request to the specified URL using the requests module.
-It prints the response text for each request.
+For each request, it sets the Content-Type header to application/json and sends an Authorization header with a bearer token.
+The code also defines a payload that is sent with POST and PUT requests.

-The code also includes additional tests for sending requests with an invalid access token, without an access token, and with a tampered payload.
-These tests can help you verify that your API is properly handling these scenarios.
+The script also includes several tests for handling error cases.
+It tests sending a request with invalid credentials, without credentials, with an invalid access token, and without an access token.
+It also tests sending a request with a tampered payload.
+If an error occurs, the code prints the error message.
+If the request is successful, it prints the response text.

 # RestTest.go #